jinhangjiang/jinhangjiang.github.io/about.md

 I spent two years studying Accounting and switched my major to Business Analytics in the senior year.
 In November of 2019, I joined a team of three and won second place in the H&R Block machine learning competition at KU.
 In spring 2020, I was hired as a teaching assistant of the certificate program in analytics, which was designed for the executives of Sprint Corporation.
-At the same time, I also worked as an undergraduate research assistant, tasked with a text mining project in accounting and a neural network project to predict the disease for the high-cost patient at the point of admission.<br/>
+At the same time, I also worked as an undergraduate research assistant for [Dr. Karthik Srinivasan](https://www.business.ku.edu/people/karthik-srinivasan), tasked with a text mining project in accounting and a neural network project to predict the disease for the high-cost patient at the point of admission.<br/>

 During my time at KU, I also served as the promotion chair and president of the KU Chinese Students and Scholars Friendship Association,